zimcke/zimcke.github.io/README.md

 This projects contains everything needed to build [my GitHub page](https://alexandertang.github.io/).
 My webpage will contain posts about anything that I would like to share with the outside world, such as technical guides, projects, gaming news and more.

-You are free to re-use the project template for personal use:
+You are free to re-use the project template.

 ### Requirements